ddfreyne/stoneship-site/content/cv.md

 **Period:** June 2013 - present (2+ years)

-* Built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program, including a flexible logic engine to handle ever-changing business needs
+* Built a large part of the infrastructure for the [On SoundCloud](https://on.soundcloud.com/) partner program, including a flexible logic engine to handle frequently-changing business needs

 * Brought consistency to the team’s projects to improve maintenance and operations